-Nutrition tip: make sure you’re getting enough B vitamins because they’re so important to many aspects of your health and well-being!
-(You can now check your vitamin B levels at home with EverlyWell’s B Vitamins Test.)
+Nutrition tip: make sure you’re getting enough B vitamins because they’re so important to many aspects of your health and well-being.
+Vitamin B benefits the body by maintaining the health of cells and nerves as well as aiding in the production of DNA.
+(You can now check your vitamin B levels at home with the Everlywell B Vitamins Test.)

 Read on to learn more about B vitamins: what they can mean for your health, symptoms and causes of deficiency, and more.

 Vitamin B refers to several different types of vitamins that, together, are known as the B-complex vitamins.
 Vitamin B benefits the nerves and cells within the body and also helps with the production of DNA (the chemical substance that genes are made from).

 There are 8 kinds of vitamins in the vitamin B complex: thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folate (B9, also known as folic acid), and cobalamin (B12).
 Deficiencies in these B vitamins can lead to a number of different symptoms over time (if the deficiency isn’t reversed).

 Each of these eight B vitamins play important roles in the body.
 B vitamins are needed to drive the chemical reactions that support your body’s many functions.
 For example, cells use B vitamins to generate energy from sugar, fatty acids, and other nutrients.
 So without B-complex vitamins, the human body could not function well at all.